John Byrne (comics): Personal life

-Byrne became a naturalized American citizen in 1988."Byrne Made a Citizen," The Comics Journal #124 (August 1988), p.
+Byrne became a naturalized American citizen in 1988.
+He was previously a citizen of the UK and Canada, but no longer holds citizenship for those countries."Byrne Made a Citizen", The Comics Journal #124 (August 1988), p.
 18.

-He was married to photographer and actress Andrea Braun Byrne for 15 years until divorcing.
+He was married to photographer and actress Andrea Braun Byrne until divorcing.
+They met at a convention in Chicago.
 Braun's son from a previous marriage is fellow professional comic book artist Kieron Dwyer, and Byrne became Dwyer's stepfather when the boy was 13 until Byrne divorced his mother.
 They only lived together for a short time as the young Dwyer soon moved to Los Angeles to live with his father.
 Byrne encouraged Dwyer's aspirations to be a cartoonist and assisted in landing Dwyer's first professional job drawing Batman #413 (Nov.
 1987).

+Byrne described his political views as centre-right, "There's a political party—or used to be—up in Canada called the Progressive Conservatives.
+And I always liked the sound of that name.
+I liked what that imparted, that sort of 'let us go forward carefully' notion.
+So that's sort of how I've always thought of myself, as a progressive conservative."

+Byrne has never done drugs and only drinks alcohol very sparingly.

 Since 2015, Byrne no longer attends any conventions regularly and makes rare public appearances.
-He made an exceptional appearance at the 2018 Fan Expo Boston, where he spoke at two events, both titled "Spotlight on John Byrne" on August 11 and 12, and an autograph signing with William Shatner.
+He made an appearance at the 2018 Fan Expo Boston, where he spoke at two events, both titled "Spotlight on John Byrne" on August 11 and 12, and an autograph signing with William Shatner.

 Awards

 Byrne received the Favourite Comic Book Artist Eagle Awards in 1978 and 1979, and a 1980 Inkpot Award.
 In 2008, Byrne was inducted into the Canadian Comic Book Creator Hall of Fame.
 In 2015, Byrne was inducted into the Will Eisner Hall of Fame, alongside judges' choices Marge (Marjorie Henderson Buell) and Bill Woggon and elected inductees Chris Claremont, Denis Kitchen, and Frank Miller.